jasonacox/Build-OpenSSL-cURL/README.md

 * tvOS - arm64 and AppleTVSimulator (x86-64)

 The curl build uses `--with-ssl` pointing to the above OpenSSL builds.
-Edit `libcurl-build.sh` to change the verion of cURL that will be downloaded and built.
+Edit `libcurl-build.sh` to change the version of cURL that will be downloaded and built.

 	|____lib
 	   |____libcurl_iOS.a